begoblanco/begoblanco/README.md

 <p>｡･:*:･ﾟ★,｡･:*:･ﾟ☆｡･:*:･ﾟ★,｡･:*:･ﾟ☆ ｡･:*:･ﾟ★,｡･:*:･ﾟ☆ ｡･:*:･ﾟ★,｡･:*:･ﾟ☆   </p>

 # 💫 About Me:
-<p> ♡ I'm an Environmental Health Technician! 🌺​</p>
+<p> ♡ I'm a Full-Stack Web Developer and an Environmental Health Technician! 🌺​</p>
 <p> ♡ I really enjoy programming!
-I'm currently doing a full stack web development bootcamp! ​</p>
+I love seeing the results of my hard work ​</p>
 <p> ♡ I'm a very curious person and I'm always learning new things!
 I'm very pasionate about everything I do!</p>
 <p> ♡ I'm fluent in English and Spanish!
 I also speak a little bit of French and I would love to learn new languages, being Japanese my main priority atm!</p>
-<p> ♡ Some of my other interests include art and design, electronics and microbiology.</p>
+<p> ♡ Some of my other interests include art and design, 3D modeling, electronics and microbiology.</p>
 <p> ♡ I also really love cats 🐈💕​​</p>